 Rule 4: PLAYER EQUIPMENT

-Home team is listed first on the schedule and will wear LIGHT jerseys.
-Teams listed second will be the visitors and will wear DARK jerseys.
+Home team is listed first on the schedule and will wear DARK jerseys.
+Teams listed second will be the visitors and will wear LIGHT jerseys.
 In case of uniform color conflict, the home team shall change to an alternate colored jersey.

 All players are required to wear shin guards conforming to NFHS rules.